kopchik/truthon/README.md

 1. Custom operators
 1. Garbage collection
 1. Will alarm on useless statements (like forget to call function)
-1. Substitute vars in strings: "Hello, ${username}!"
+1. Substitute vars in strings: "Hello, {username}!"
 1. UTF8 strings
-1. C-style ternary condition operator
 1. Assigments in if-clause (but it should evaluate to bool <- safety measure)
 1. Support comments:
     shell-style # blah